-We get to wake up when it’s bright outside, venture out for pleasant walks, and we finally get to meet others outdoors — a huge blessing during the pandemic when meeting indoors never felt safe.
+We get to wake up when it’s bright outside, venture out for pleasant walks, and take a break from only planning potlucks and board games for social interactions!

 If you live here, you know exactly what I’m talking about!
 On the other hand, if you’re planning to visit Boston during the spring, you’ve made the right choice for multiple reasons

 - During early April, you can still catch the sunrise without having to wake up at inhuman hours

 - A light jacket will keep you comfortably cozy as you explore the city without the summer crowds

 - The Boston marathon!

 - Spring in Boston offers breathtaking views that you wouldn’t want to miss!